Asterisrep/hal_nerf_2/README.md

 roslaunch locnerf navigate.launch parameter_file:=<param_file.yaml>
 ```

 - Replace <param_file.yaml> with "hal_nerf.yaml" inside the cfg_experiment folder.
 The configuration files are the same with the locnerf pipeline except the first eight args.
-Specifically, we added the following parameters :
+Specifically, we added the following parameters:
   1) position_error_threshold
   2) rotation_error_threshold
   3) termination_mode    #  0: use position_error_threshold, 1: use rotation_error_threshold, 2: use position_error_threshold and rotation_error_threshold